sindresorhus/sindresorhus.github.com/source/content/apps/utc-time.md

 #### Can you add an analog clock?

-No plans to add that.
+I have no plans to add that.

 #### Can you add support for other time zones?

-That is outside the scope of this app, but check out my app [Dato](https://sindresorhus.com/dato), which does support this.
+That is outside the scope of this app, but check out my [Second Clock](/second-clock) or [Dato](/dato) app, which does support this.

 #### How can I customize the menu bar date and time format?